telerik/blazor-docs/knowledge-base/grid-search-numeric-fields.md

 Here is an overview of the major steps in the example:

 1. Add a search textbox to the [Grid toolbar]({%slug components/grid/features/toolbar%}) or outside the Grid.
-Do not use the default [`GridSearchBox` component]({%slug grid-searchbox%}), as it searches inside string only.
+Do not use the default [`GridSearchBox` component]({%slug grid-searchbox%}), as it searches inside string fields only.
 1. Handle the `oninput` event of the search textbox.
 Alternatively, use a search button with an `onclick` handler.
 1. Use the event handler to:
     * Create a new `CompositeFilterDescriptor`.
     * Iterate all searchable fields of the Grid.
     * For each searchable field, parse the search string and convert it the field's data type.
 Create a child `FilterDescriptor` object, depending on the data field type and the parsed search value.
-1. Apply the filter descriptors via the Grid state.
+1. Apply the filter descriptors to the `SearchFilter` property of the Grid state.

 ## How it works